CattoFace/barrcodes/content/posts/graveler-simulation.md

 ---
 ## Background
   In Pokemon, it is sometimes possible to "softlock" the game, meaning putting it in a state that is impossible to progress through the main story, but the game is otherwise still functional.
-In some cases, the softlock is not actually impossible, but simply so hard/long to fix, that it is significantly easier to simply reset the game.
+In some cases, the softlock is not actually impossible, but simply so hard/time consuming to fix, that it is significantly easier to simply reset the game.
 These are the sort of scenarios the YouTube channel [Pikasprey Yellow](https://www.youtube.com/@Pikasprey) explores in his videos.
 Today I will focus on one video in particular, [Graveler's Unlikely Escape](https://www.youtube.com/watch?v=GgMl4PrdQeo), which has inspired [a video by ShoddyCast](https://www.youtube.com/watch?v=M8C8dHQE2Ro).
 I will not go into all the little details of the softlock, but the root of the issue boils down to: